tmeWitzigLustigKomisch/WLK-PasswordSafe/README.md

 ### Disclaimer

 This program is provided **as is** without any warranty.
 Use it at your own risk.
 The developer is not liable for damages, data loss or other issues arising from the use of this software.
 Always keep backup copies of your data before using encryption or steganography features and verify that your backups are recoverable.

+### Known issues

+There are currently no known critical issues.
+If you encounter problems, incompatibilities or unintended behaviour, please use the issue tracker to report them.
+Clear documentation of issues helps all users.